blitzytest02/blitzy-20250603112937552/.github/PULL_REQUEST_TEMPLATE.md

 1. **What architectural patterns or principles were followed?**
    <!-- Describe design patterns and architectural decisions -->

-2. **How do changes fit into the existing minimalist architecture?**
+2. **How do changes fit into the existing Flask application factory architecture?**
    <!-- Explain integration with current system design -->

 3. **Were any trade-offs made between complexity and educational value?**